13.2 General Considerations

 13.2.2 Export and Import Compliance

 Japan, like most nations, imposes controls, requirements, and duties on the export and import of virtually all goods, including materials and equipment used in basic research of the type conducted at the University.
 Of grave concern are items, devices, substances, information, and specimens that could be diverted to a military use.
 Intellectual property such as software, production know-how, and even use manuals are also regulated and controlled by Foreign Exchange and Foreign Trade Control Law (Foreign Exchange Law).
 Generally, licenses are required for the export of controlled goods.
 The government also controls, and may require licenses for, the importing of a variety of items, devices, substances, information, and specimens, including living organisms.
 Genetically modified organisms are a particular concern in Japan.
 Goods approved for importation may also be subject to fees/taxes (sometimes referred to as “duties”), although items used in university-based research may be eligible for an exemption from duties.
-Great care must be exercised and advice from the person in charge at the Occupational Health and Safety Section sought to assure export/import control compliance; for pertinent details, refer to:
+Great care must be exercised and advice from the Security Export Control Officer sought to assure export/import control compliance; for pertinent details, refer to:

 - The OIST Rules for Security Export Control [link: https://groups.oist.jp/rs/rules-forms]